ubeydeozdmr/turkiye-api/README.md

 - [turkiyeapi.herokuapp.com](https://turkiyeapi.herokuapp.com)

-We recommend using turkiyeapi.dev domain.
-If you are using the cyclic.sh domain, you must update your code with a new domain in May 2024.

 ## What's new?

-> _Latest update: March 1, 2024_
+> _Latest update: August 16, 2024_

-- Neighborhoods and villages have been added to the API.
-(Experimental)
-- Swagger UI has been added to the API.
-You can now use the API with the Swagger UI.
+- Towns have been added to the API.
+You can now access information about Turkey's towns.

-- Population data has been updated from 2021 to 2023.
-(2023 data has been released by TUIK, early 2024)
+NOTE: The API is currently in version 1.
+This is just a patch update (Check issue [#29](https://github.com/ubeydeozdmr/turkiye-api/issues/29)), in version 2 I will probably remove the `/towns` route and add the `/municipalities` route instead.
+The next version is planned to be released in the future.
+You can find more information about this in the [Last Considerations](#last-considerations) section.

 ## Sources